 The city serves amazing food at different price points but some of the finest dining options are to be found in Kensington and Chelsea.
 After browsing the Kensington’s Design Museum, sample Parabola’s specialty, ox tongue with sauce gribiche.
 Sound a little too fancy for you?

 How about a bowl of curry with all the fixings at the nearby Thali Restaurant?
 Their spices go well with the damp days in London.
 And for meat-lovers, Macellaio RC’s beef dishes are said to be the best in the village.
+Love to brunch?
+If yes, then you have to try out these 12 amazing brunch places in London!

 Watch a Football Match